 If weight loss is what you’re looking to find, we have a suggestion that even science agrees with.

 Among the best in weight-loss support is the app Noom.
-When you start the program, you are partnered with a personal coach and a community of people who are following the same weight-loss path.
+When you start the program, you are partnered with a personal coach and a community of people following the same weight-loss path.
 Noom was created by doctors using the psychology of losing weight.